akanadocs/docs-test/sp/database-maintenance.md

 | ------ | ------- |
 | AM_ALERTS |  stores the fired alerts in the system
 | AM\_ALERTS_SLAS | stores the fired SLA alerts in the system
+| AM_EMAILALERTS | stores the fired email alerts in the system
 | MO_USAGEDATA\** |  stores the metadata about the Service/API calls managed by the API Gateway.
 This is controlled by the auditing policy
 | MO\_USAGE_NEXTHOP\** |  stores references to downstream (next hop) usage data records
 | MO_USAGEMSGS\** |  stores the Service/API calls (request/response/fault) message contents.
 This is controlled by the auditing policy